In Toledo, Syrian Refugees Are Welcomed Amid A Difficult Immigration Climate

 Those are countries where millions of Syrians sit in refugee camps, waiting to see what comes next.
 Awad's family spent two years at a refugee camp in Jordan before coming to Toledo.

 One organization in Toledo works to settle new refugees who arrive here.
 They help people find housing, furniture and jobs.
-There's even a new program offering counseling for people who've experienced torture.
+There's even a new program offering counseling for people who have experienced torture.
 The group is called US Together.

 Recently, at an orientation organized by US Together, a pastor named Luke Lindon from a nearby church spoke to new arrivals from Syria.